 The lake is considered Khao Sok National Park’s main attraction.
 It is one of the prettiest lakes in the world.

-Khao Sok National Park is one of the most beautiful national parks in Thailand, in fact it is so pretty that even those of you who are not crazy about wild nature won’t be disappointed from its breathtaking beauty.
+Khao Sok National Park is one of the most beautiful national parks in Thailand, wild nature, breathtaking beauty.

 The waterfalls are 1.5 Km. long and their drops create wide pools which are great for swimming – so please remember to bring a towel and bathing suite with you.